garethnic/SuntoPluto/readme.md

 ##### TODO

 * Add more ACL/Authorization checks
+* Add form validation in laravel as backup for javascript
 * Add SweetAlert.js for cleaner user feedback
 * Send email to user when a task is assigned
 * Set up soft deletes in models